supabase/supavisor/README.md

   - Health checks
   - Push button read-replica configuration
 - Config as code
-  - Not noly for the supavisor cluster but tenant databases and tenant database clusters as well
+  - Not only for the supavisor cluster but tenant databases and tenant database clusters as well
   - Pulumi / terraform support

 ## Acknowledgements

-[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co/) team were incredibly helpful in informing the design decisions for Supavisor.
+[José Valim](https://github.com/josevalim) and the [Dashbit](https://dashbit.co) team were incredibly helpful in informing the design decisions for Supavisor.

 ## Benchmarks